Venetian Heart Surgery

 Our daughter (and angel) Angelique arrived Sunday night.
 She was a blessing to us beyond words to describe.
 She has traveled a lot in Italy with her husband.
 She can speak the Italian language more fluently than both her parents put together.
 Angelique thought it was great to suddenly and unexpectedly have an excuse to be in Italy again.
 She and Jeannie spent countless hours on their phones trying to get our health insurance company and our travel insurance company to get their acts together so Michaelís needed surgery could proceed without unnecessary delay.

-Even though it can seem so expensive, we are so glad we bought trip insurance.
-All of this would be an even worse nightmare without it.
+Even though it can seem so expensive, we are so glad we bought trip insurance from Travelex.
+All of this would be an even worse nightmare without the insurance.
 We highly recommend that travel insurance always be acquired for any trip outside the country.
-Except for the cost of the airline ticket to Venice, we were refunded for nearly everything we spent on the trip.
-Michael's employer-sponsored health insurance paid most of the hospital charges.
-We wired our share to the hospital for final payment on 3 January 2019.
+Except for half the cost of our roundtrip airline ticket to Venice, we were refunded for almost every expense we faced in Italy.
+Michael's employer-sponsored health insurance, Blue Cross Blue Shield, paid most of the hospital charges.
+On 3 January 2019, we wired our share to the hospital for final payment, which was soon reimbursed to us by our travel insurance.
+Amazingly, 100% of our "vacation" and medical expenses between 22 September and 12 October were paid by insurance.

 Michael and Jeannie always use an upcoming trip to Italy as good incentive to brush up on the language.
 Jeannie continued to study till we left home.
 Michael stopped the lessons a couple weeks before, sure that we probably would not have opportunity to interact with anyone during our tour who wouldnít know English.
 That turned out to be a big mistake for him.
 Most of the nurses knew few words in English.
 Michael generally could understand two words in each sentence that a nurse spoke.
 Google Translate app came in handy several times.
 Fortunately, the language barrier did not cause us any major problems.
 All the physicians spoke English relatively well.